adrianvla/intelligent-subtitles/README.md

 # How To Use

 The app should automatically modify the subtitles on the fly.
-To modify settings, right-click on the subtitles to open a context menu.
+To modify settings, move your mouse to the top right corner of the page; a cog button will appear.
+Clicking on it will open the settings menu.
+The settings are saved on each website separately.
+Changing streaming websites will lead to loss of settings.

 # Troubleshooting
 The python script may crash with the following message: `No valid cards found, maybe you have selected the wrong deck?`.
 To resolve this problem, you may want to select the correct flashcard deck in anki (the selected deck will automatically be highlighted).
 The japanese variant of `intelligent-subtitles` only supports Core 2K/6K for now (tested deck: `Core 2k/6k Optimized JP Vocab (JouzuJuls)`).